kelj0/NonCSBooksNotes/README.md

 But not only can clearing the clutter expose those things that you know are there; it can reveal the otherwise invisible essence of the situation

+Example of asking good questions:
+While stuck (and frustrated) in bumper-to-bumper traffic that is moving at a painfully slow crawl, you wonder (perhaps in more colorful language), “How can this traffic problem be fixed?!?”
+The answers are easy but not practical: increase the flow by widening the roads or constructing additional highways.
+But the reality is that unless you’re the president or governor, you cannot make either solution happen.
+Thus your frustration level rises along with your blood pressure.
+Your question was not a great one.
+Instead ask, “Given that I will spend an extra forty minutes in traffic, how can I use that time effectively?”
+Now you’re asking a question that is productive.
+You might consider books on tape to entertain or educate you, or language tapes to improve your Greek, or visits with distant family and friends via Bluetooth.

+Ask meta questions
+    > What’s the goal of this task?
+    > What benefit flows from the task?

 ```